John Barraclough Fell

 He pioneered the Malta Railway, now defunct, the only railway system ever built in Malta.

 The zoologist Dr Barry Fell was a grandson.

 Legacy

 The Snaefell Mountain Railway on the Isle of Man still uses the Fell system for braking.

 A steam engine which entered service in 1877 is preserved in the Fell Locomotive Museum at Featherston, New Zealand.
-Whilst is has become commonly accepted that the locomotive Pentewan for Cornwall's Pentewan Railway was the first Manning Wardle product built under Fell's 1873 patent for long wheelbase six-coupled locomotives for non-guide wheel railways, this was not the case.
+Whilst it has become commonly accepted that the locomotive Pentewan for Cornwall's Pentewan Railway was the first Manning Wardle product built under Fell's 1873 patent for long wheelbase six-coupled locomotives for non-guide wheel railways, this was not the case.
 The honour went to a pair of 0-6-0ST's (Manning Wardle 440 and 441 of 1873) built for the Bay of Havana and Matanzas Railway in Cuba.
 The remains of No. 441 still exist in Havana.